caddyserver/website/src/docs/markdown/conventions.md

 In the case of IPv6 addresses, the address must be enclosed in square brackets `[]`.
 The zone identifier (starting with `%`) is optional (often used for link-local addresses).

+In the case of file descriptors, the host must be an unsigned [integer literal](https://go.dev/ref/spec#Integer_literals).

 The port may be a single value (`:8080`) or an inclusive range (`:8080-8085`).
 A port range will be multiplied into singular addresses.
 Not all config fields accept port ranges.
 The special port `:0` means any available port.

 A unix socket path is only acceptable when using a `unix*` network type.
 The forward slash that separates the network and address is not considered part of the path.